aciucaru/rack-toys/README.md

-# mono-synth branch
+# poly-synth branch
-This branch is made in order to polish the abstract classes and interfaces design for a 'mono synth', which is basically a single voice.
+This branch is made in order to polish the abstract classes and interfaces design for a 'poly synth', which is basically a polyphonic synthesizer wich use many internal mono synthesizers.

 These abstract classes and interfaces will then be used by all synthesizers in the this project.